hucancode/hucancode/src/posts/oni-training-2023.md

 #### 🐾 Space Stone

-Befitting its name, the Space Stone held dominion over the fabric of space being able to teleport its users anywhere in the universe.
-In real life, I mean the ability to take care of people I am caring for without the need of my presence.
-I will:
+I would like to learn how to take care of people I love without being close to them geographically, which requires:

 - Learn to put attention to detail
 - Remember important days, birthday, memorial day